fbraza/BrazLog/_posts/2021-07-22-Azure-data-storages.md

 ---
-hide: true
+hide: false
-title: Understand Azure Account storage & Azure SQL
+title: Understand Azure Account storage & Azure SQL (article in progress)
 toc: false
 comments: true
 layout: post
 description: An overview of Azure account storage & Azure SQL
-categories: [Cloud, Azure]
+categories: [Cloud, Azure, Data Engineering]
 ---

 ## The storage account

 A storage account provides a unique namespace in Azure for your data.
 It supports blobs (including data lake storage Gen2), queue, table store and Azure files.
 Each object that you store in Azure Storage has an address that includes your **globally unique** storage account name.
-For example, the combination of the account name and the Azure Storage blob endpoint forms the base address for the objects in your storage account.
+A combination of the account name and the Azure Storage blob endpoint forms the base address to access objects in your storage account.

 ![]({{ site.baseurl }}/images/2021-07-27-03-data-storage.png)

-Azure storage is a manged service that provides durable (*think redundancy*), secure (*think encryption and access control*), scalable storage.
+Azure storage is a managed service that provides durable (*think redundancy*), secure (*think encryption and access control*), scalable storage.
 Because it is fully managed, Microsoft handles maintenance and any critical problems.
 A single Azure subscription can host **up to 200** storage accounts each of them holding up to **500 TB** of data.
 Azure storage includes four types of data stores that are accessible via `HTTP` or `HTTPS` using SDKs or REST API:

 ![]({{ site.baseurl }}/images/2021-07-27-04-data-storage.png)